Estimated reading time: 5 minutes

 Churches rely heavily on volunteer labor.
 This free labor force volunteers freely because of a passion for the church.

-Effective volunteer management creates a seamless process to recruit, place, train, and oversee volunteer labor.
+Effective volunteer management creates a seamless process for recruiting, placing, training, and overseeing volunteer labor.

-For instance, create a volunteer orientation process that helps volunteers acclimate to their new role and trains them on behavior expectations.
+For instance, create a volunteer orientation process that helps volunteers acclimate to their new role and trains them on the expected behaviors.

 9. Legal and Risk Management

-Churches need to manage their risks and be legally compliant with governing laws.
+Churches need to manage their risks and ensure compliance with relevant governing laws.

 A ministry needs to understand its risks and be proactive in minimizing exposure.